ghorbani-alireza/ghorbani-alireza.github.io/research.md

 ## Projects

  - Sentiment Analysis for Persian Text, In this project, I classified Persian text by the polarity (positive or negative) opinions expressed within them.
-This project is done by R programming language GitHub Repository
+This project is done by [R programming language.](https://github.com/alcstat/sentiment_analysis_persian)
  - Bayesian Statistics Specialization in R and Python, In this project, I have tried not only to complete the assignments but to step further and do honorary, exploratory assignments, and even my ideas in R and, also, Python